 Your claims administrator has access to your benefit plan, including what type of services are covered and what you’re responsible for.
 For questions about precertification, call the number on your health ID card or your benefit plan administrator.

 A benefit plan administrator (also called a Third Party Administrator or TPA) works with your employer to process your claims.
-Select your employer from the list below to look up your TPA contact.

 How can I make sure my claims are paid correctly?